British Rail Class 309: Preservation

 624 was sold to the Lavender Line and arrived in 2018.
-Minor conservation work was carried out but due to changing priorities at the railway the set was put up for sale in 2021.
-In March 2022 the Clacton Express Preservation Group purchased the set and have started a restoration to working order.
-It is to remain at the Lavender line.
+Minor conservation work was carried out, but due to changing priorities at the railway, the set was put up for sale in 2021.
+In March 2022, the unit was purchased by the CEPG, funded by a private benefactor.
+It remained at the Lavender line in storage while options for future preservation were explored.